nwdigitalradio/n7nix/RMSGW_INSTALL.md

   * The full version has the LXDE Windows Manager & a graphic configuration tools for other stuff.
 * Unzip and copy the uncompressed image to the SD card using the procedure outlined on the [Raspberry Pi site](https://www.raspberrypi.org/documentation/installation/installing-images/)
   * For example, see below:
-    * **Note:** If you don't get the output device correct of=/dev/sdx you can ruin your workstation hard drive
+    * **Note:** If you don't get the output device correct of=/dev/sdx you can ruin what ever you have installed on workstation hard drive
 ```bash
 unzip image_2016_09-03-compass-lite.zip
 dd if=2016-09-03-compass-lite.img of=/dev/sdc bs=4M